 OK, it’s taken me over a year to finish writing this up – keep not finding time to do it!
 I will add some photos in the next few days.

-When you’re working with a complex page that has a load of areas on-screen, making use of this small function below to scroll to the location will enhance you’re user experience by saving them needing to scroll… take them straight to it!
+When you’re working with a complex page that has a load of areas on-screen, making use of this jQuery Scroll page to position of an element/div function below to scroll to the location will enhance you’re user experience by saving them needing to scroll… take them straight to it!

 Having booked tickets a lifetime ago (or felt like it), the day finally came.